 Yes.
 There are several courses in this program that will teach you about developing apps for mobile devices.
 You’ll learn a lot about Android, iOS, and cross-platform development (using mobile web technologies).

 You’ll have the opportunity to build a variety of interesting apps and systems.
 For example, you may create innovative Android and iOS apps and web-based apps; build enterprise-grade web systems (using Java and .NET frameworks); develop context-aware apps that draw information from their environment; or create exciting games for mobile devices.

-You'll also have the opportunity to engage in applied research at the Centre for Mobile Innovation (CMI) during your academic semesters and co-op work terms.
+You'll also have the opportunity to engage in applied research at the Centre for Applied AI (formerly known as the Centre for Mobile Innovation) during your academic semesters and co-op work terms.